ly-web/appweb7/samples/cpp-handler/README.md

-Simple Server Sample
+cppHandler Sample
 ===

-This sample shows how to embed Appweb into a main program using a one-line embedding API.
+This sample shows how to create an Appweb handler module.
+Handlers receive to client requests and generate responses.

 Requirements
 ---